-The Wasyl Negrych Homestead, in the Municipality of Gilbert Plains, was occupied until 1990 by descendants of Wasyl and Anna Negrych who settled here in 1897.
+The Wasyl Negrych Homestead, in the Municipality of Gilbert Plains, was occupied until 1990 by descendants of Wasyl Negrych and Anna Verhun who settled here in 1897.
 That year, the Negrychs, with their seven children, left their home in the highlands of western Ukraine, and boarded a ship in the German port of Hamburg bound for Quebec City.
 They traveled by train to Winnipeg, where 53-year-old Wasyl bought a quarter-section of land for $10, then on to Dauphin where Anna and the younger children stayed in an immigration shed until Wasyl and the older children could investigate their new homestead.

 The 15-foot by 35-foot structure is made almost entirely of wood with minimal metal hardware.
 Its walls are squared tamarack logs covered inside and outside, along with the interior ceiling, with homemade mud-plaster—made by mixing clay, straw, cow dung, and water—made strikingly white by adding laundry bluing to the wet mixture prior to application.
 The roof is covered with wood shingles.
 Following a floorplan popular in their Ukrainian homeland, the Negrych home had three rooms: one large central room with a smaller side room on each side.
 Beneath the building was a root cellar excavated into the ground for storing potatoes, onions, and carrots through the winter.